Cable Knitting – How to Knit Cables

 What You’ll Need to Practice Cable Knitting

-- Knitting Needles: Choose a size that works for your yarn choice (you can check the label on the yarn for the recommended needle size).
+• Knitting Needles: Choose a size that works for your yarn choice.
+You can also check the label on the yarn for the recommended needle size.

 Knitting a Basic Cable: The C6F – Cable 6 Front

-The steps below walk you through how to knit a simple cable stitch called the C6F, which stands for “Cable 6 Front”.
+The steps below walk you through how to knit a simple cable stitch called the C6F, which is an acronym for “Cable 6 Front”.
 This means you’ll be working with six stitches and crossing the first three in front of the last three to create a left leaning twist.
 Here’s how you do it:

 Set Up Your Stitches: